 - 3" x 11/2" cast iron wheels for years of wear,

 - 5/16" x 41/2" lags with 15/8" spacer tubes to fasten to wall,

 - Your choice of ANY LENGTH of 11/2" wide x 3/16” unfinished flat steel track

 Why did my barn door hardware track ship in multiple sections?

-All barn door hardware tracks over 6 feet long will be shipped in two sections, and all tracks longer than 12 feet will be shipped in three sections with center splice.
+All barn door hardware tracks over 6 feet long will be shipped in two sections, and all tracks longer than 12 feet will be shipped in three or more sections with splice pieces.
 Shipping longer tracks in multiple sections prevents the track from bending during the shipping process.